Jamestown, Saint Helena: Geography and description

 The city is built on igneous rock in the James Valley, sandwiched between steep cliffs.
 It is therefore rather long and thin.
 The walls of the valley are rough and steep, and rockfalls have been a problem, although now minimised by netting.
 A small stream, the Run, runs through the valley.
 The city is commonly divided into lower and upper parts, depending on the distance up James Valley.
-Being the island's main port (and with the Saint Helena Airport only receiving its first scheduled flight in October 2017) the city is still currently the main entrance to the island to visitors.
+Being the island's main port (and with the Saint Helena Airport only receiving its first scheduled flight in October 2017) the city is still currently the main entrance to the island for visitors.
 Despite not being connected to Jamestown proper by road, Rupert's Valley, the next valley north, is also part of the city.
 It houses much of the island's infrastructure, such as its power station and associated fuel storage, and a one-ship wharf was completed in June 2016.

 The city has over 100 listed buildings, mostly from the Georgian era.
 Main Street has been described as "one of the best examples of unspoilt Georgian architecture anywhere in the world."
 Many buildings are built out of local volcanic rock.
 St James' Church dates from 1772 and is the oldest Anglican church in the Southern Hemisphere.
 Another of the city's prominent features is Jacob's Ladder, a staircase of 699 steps, built in 1829 to connect Jamestown to the former fort on Ladder Hill.
 The ladder is very popular with tourists, is lit at night and a timed run takes place there every year, with people coming from all over the world to take part.
 The Museum of Saint Helena is situated in Jamestown, one of two museums on the island (the other being Longwood House).